 16. Use a slow cooker as a makeshift humidifier.

 Using multiple slow cookers as humidifiers throughout the house works like a charm when you’re feeling under the weather and don’t already have a humidifier!

 Fill your slow cooker about three-quarters of the way up with water, cover, and turn the setting on high.
 After about an hour, let the moisture escape into the air.
 Make sure to refill the pot with room-temperature water as needed — and don’t let the pot run when there’s nothing in it.

 17. Avoid overcooking with a Christmas light timer.

 An appliance timer costs about $11 for two on Amazon and can assist you with your slow-cooking adventures if your crockpot doesn’t already have a built-in timer.

 18. Clean the liner of your slow cooker with ammonia.

-Despite our best efforts, the slow cooker itself can get pretty gross.
-It’s also not dishwasher safe and a pain to wash in the sink.
+Despite our best efforts, the slow cooker itself (under the removable stoneware) can get pretty gross.
+It’s also not dishwasher safe.
 Solution?
 Fill a small baking dish with ammonia and set it in the liner of your slow cooker.
 Then simply pop the lid on and leave it overnight.
 You don’t even need to turn your slow cooker on!
 The ammonia fumes will loosen the gross stuff, and you can simply wipe it up in the morning.